Delta Functions via Inverse Differentials

 3. The Multivariable Case

-In the more dimensions this notation gives a lot of results for free, but there is a very important and weird caveat.
+In the more dimensions this interpretation gives a lot more results for free, but there is a very important caveat.

 At first it seems like a product of two delta functions, which are each an inverse differential, should be turn into a product of two inverse differentials: